corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Ray start bias

 The offset of the raycast origin.
-Lower values produce more correct reflection placement, but produce more artefacts.
+Lower values produce more correct reflection placement, but produce more artifacts.
 We recommend values of `0.03` or lower.
 The default value is `0.01`.

 | Start bias: `0.01` | Start bias: `0.1`
 |---------------------|---------